splvrdge/SAVR/README.md

 <div align="center">

-Made with ❤️ by Francis James Lagang and Margaret Grace Docdoc
+Made with ❤️ by SAVR Developers

 </div>